BLOG

 If Your Electrical Usage Has Increased

 Increased electrical load is another reason to replace your panel.
 Electrical panels come in different amp loads, and the higher your electrical usage, the bigger the amp load you need.
-As we add appliances, fixtures, and outlets to our home, more circuits and amps are needed to power them.
+As we add appliances, fixtures and outlets to our home, more switches are needed to hold them.
 If your electrical panel is full, it will get hotter and be more of a fire risk.

 Home Additions May Be in Your Future